alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 1. Publish the finder by running the rake task `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app (rake tasks [here](https://github.com/alphagov/specialist-publisher/blob/ce68fdb008cab05225e0493e19decba5365e1e20/lib/tasks/publishing_api.rake)).

 ## Adding values for existing fields on a specialist document
+Specific values for fields of type array are now defined only in the `specialist_publisher` app.
+To add a value:
 1. In `specialist publisher`, add the new values to the relevant file in the [schema](https://github.com/alphagov/specialist-publisher/tree/main/lib/documents/schemas) directory.
-See [this](https://github.com/alphagov/specialist-publisher/pull/1899/commits/97c8d713f8e62b0cb8763fe26e1dcf5a0435c12d) commit for an example.

-2. In `search-api`, amend the value in the relevant schema in the [elasticsearch_types](https://github.com/alphagov/search-api/tree/main/config/schema/elasticsearch_types) directory.
-See [this](https://github.com/alphagov/search-api/pull/2320/commits/0f29e310581e30707eea7fe8c91063974636dbe2) commit for an example.
+See [this](https://github.com/alphagov/specialist-publisher/pull/2958/commits/930b4c82928a616cc848d1e759cf31b521771b15) commit for an example.

-To republish the finder:
-1. Deploy Publishing API, Search API, Deploy Specialist Publisher.
+2. Deploy Specialist Publisher.
-1. Publish the finder by running the rake task `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app (rake tasks [here](https://github.com/alphagov/specialist-publisher/blob/ce68fdb008cab05225e0493e19decba5365e1e20/lib/tasks/publishing_api.rake)).
+3. Publish the finder by running the rake task `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app (rake tasks [here](https://github.com/alphagov/specialist-publisher/blob/ce68fdb008cab05225e0493e19decba5365e1e20/lib/tasks/publishing_api.rake)).

 # __Editing__ a specialist finder